count/hackathons/Space Hackathon/README.md

-# Hackathon 2: 17 Jan
+# Hackathon 3: 11 Feb

-## #ClimateOpenDataHack
+## #SpaceOpenDataHack

 # The Topic 🌍:

-**Climate Change:** Drivers, Mitigation, & Impact
+**Space:** From UFOs to Exoplanets

 # The Challenge 👨‍💻:

 Work in groups of up to 4 (or individually) to compete on the following challenge:

-**Data Story:** Create a compelling data story that communicates something about climate change that can be hard to explain, or not readily understood. (e.g. What is the impact of diet on climate drivers?)
+**Data Story:** Create a compelling data story that communicates something about space that is not readily understood. (e.g. Why do UFO sightings in the US peak on election years?)

 # The Agenda 👩‍🏫: